Mahdi-Meyghani/Django-Historical-Weather-API/README.md

 # Historical Weather Data REST API

-This application is a RESTful API that provides historical weather data, specifically temperature, for various cities across Europe.
+This application is a RESTful API that provides historical weather data, specifically temperature, for various cities.
 The app is built using Python, Django, Django REST Framework, and PostgreSQL for data storage.

 ## Features